annmaryvinod/JS-Basics-With-Head-First/README.md

 20. NOTE ;if you change a property of the object in a function, you’re changing the property in the original object.
 So any changes you make to the object inside a function will still be there when the function completes.

+21. How to add behavior to your objects :

+    1.    * Eg ;
+        var fiat = {
+ make: "Fiat",
+ model: "500",
+ year: 1957,
+ color: "Medium Blue",
+ passengers: 2,
+ convertible: false,
+ mileage: 88000,
+ drive: function() {
+ alert("Zoom zoom!");
+ }
+};

+ * <!-- Here, the property "drive" is a method(function on an object). -->
+ * <!-- The function is not given a name in it's declartion because the name of the property is the name of the function i.e the name of the function here is "drive" itself. -->

+    2. How to call this method?
+      * syntax : objectname.methodname();
+      * Eg ; fiat.drive();

+    3. NOTE: You can pass arguments to methods, just like you can to regular functions.
+    4. An object has both state and behavior.
+State can affect behavior, and behavior can affect state.

+22. THIS keyword
+    * You can think of this like a variable that is assigned to the object whose method was just called.
+    * The real key to understanding this is that whenever a method is called, in the body of that method you can count on this to be assigned to the object whose method was called.

+23. Visit pdf page number 249 to learn about all the properties in object and to access any method or property.